tagtag

 If you recall your high school biology class, you may remember that the nerves for the lower body start in the middle of the back.
 This means that damage to the lower back can cause lower leg paralysis.

-In a car accident, lower back injuries are caused when the pelvis is pushed forward into the lower thighs.
+In a car accident, lower back injuries are caused when the pelvis is pushed into the lower thighs.
 This can sever or bruise the nerves in the lumbar area.
-Because the spinal cord cannot heal itself, even serious bruises can lead to paralysis.
+Because the spinal cord cannot heal, even serious bruises can lead to paralysis.

-More serious is the potential for neck injury.
+More serious is the potential for a neck injury.
 Everyone is familiar with whiplash, as the head bends forward and then back under the speed of impact.
-At very high speeds, the weight of the head can actually shear the cervical vertebrae, causing the same bruising and severing of the nerves or even the spinal cord itself.
+At very high speeds, the head’s weight can shear the cervical vertebrae, causing the same bruising and severing of the nerves or even the spinal cord.

-It is this potential for damage to the nerves and spinal cord that makes paramedics place accident victims on backboards, and why having your injury assessed by a doctor after an accident is so critical.
+This potential for damage to the nerves and spinal cord makes paramedics place accident victims on backboards, and why having your injury assessed by a doctor after an accident is so critical.
 Even if it was “just a fender bender,” bruising and swelling to the nerves can show up later and cause partial paralysis days after the event.

 After an Accident

-It used to be believed that the spinal cord could never regenerate itself so that someone who was paralyzed in an accident could never walk or move again.
+It was believed that the spinal cord could never regenerate itself so that someone paralyzed in an accident could never walk or move again.
 Doctors have now discovered that with intensive physical and drug therapy, damage to the spinal cord can be minimized if these therapies are given immediately after the injury.

 The costs of paralysis are staggering.
-The lifetime costs for a 25-year old person with paraplegia can top $2 million, counting only healthcare and living expenses.
+The lifetime costs for a 25-year-old with paraplegia can top $2 million, counting only healthcare and living expenses.
 Include lost wages, pain and suffering, and future medical advances, and the cost becomes several times that.

 For someone with tetraplegia, the costs are even higher.
 Because of the degree of supportive care needed, someone with high-cord damage can expect their medical bills to reach more than $5 million over their lifetime, assuming they never get any of the common ailments that tetraplegics suffer, such as pneumonia, urinary tract infections, and pressure sores.

-For these reasons, compensating an accident victim for their paralysis injury is essential if their injury was caused by another person’s negligence or carelessness.
+For these reasons, compensating an accident victim for their paralysis injury is essential if another person’s negligence or carelessness caused their injury.
 Beyond recovery for medical bills at the time of the accident, paralysis victims can and should recover compensation for:

 • Lost wages and lost future wages.
-If you cannot work or will need retraining for a new job, you are entitled to recovery for your loss.
+If you cannot work or need retraining for a new job, you are entitled to recover for your loss.

 • Future care.
 The prognosis for paralysis victims is not good.
 The likelihood that you will need additional medical care as you age is great.
-You are entitled to have that future care provided if your injury was caused by another person’s negligence.
+You are entitled to have that future care provided if another person’s negligence caused your injury.

 • Pain and suffering.
 The physical and emotional trauma caused by paralysis is immense.
-You deserve what relief you can get for that pain.
+You deserve what relief you can get from that pain.

 • Loss of consortium.
 Under certain circumstances, your spouse or significant other has a stake in your paralysis.
 They have a right to compensation for their loss as well.